Fritz X: Usage in combat

 The only Luftwaffe unit to deploy the Fritz X was Gruppe III of Kampfgeschwader 100 Wiking (Viking), designated III./KG 100; the bomber wing itself evolved as the larger-sized descendant of the earlier Kampfgruppe 100 unit in mid-December 1941.
-This unit employed the medium range Dornier Do 217K-2 bomber on almost all of its attack missions, though, in a few cases toward the end of its deployment history, Dornier Do 217K-3 and M-11 variants were also used.
-The Fritz X had been initially tested with a Heinkel He 111 bomber, although it was never taken into combat by this aircraft.
+This unit employed the medium range Dornier Do 217K-2 bomber on almost all of its attack missions; in a few cases near the end of its deployment history, Dornier Do 217K-3 and M-11 variants were also used.
+The Fritz X had been initially tested with a Heinkel He 111 bomber, but was never taken into combat by this aircraft.
 A few special variants of the troublesome Heinkel He 177A Greif long-range bomber were equipped with the Kehl transmitter and proper bombracks to carry the Fritz X, and it is thought that this combination might have seen limited combat service, at least with the combinations known to have been involved in test drops.
 It was found that the launch aircraft had to "toss" the bomb slightly, climbing and then descending, to keep it in view ahead.

 The Fritz X was first deployed on 21 July 1943 in a raid on Augusta harbour in Sicily.
-A number of additional attacks around Sicily and Messina followed, though no confirmed hits were made and it appears the Allies were unaware that the large bombs being dropped were radio-guided weapons.
+Several attacks around Sicily and Messina followed, but no confirmed hits were made and it appears the Allies were unaware that the large bombs being dropped were radio-guided weapons.

 On 9 September, the Luftwaffe achieved their greatest success with the weapon.
-After Pietro Badoglio publicly announced the Italian armistice with the Allies on 8 September 1943, the Italian fleet had steamed out from La Spezia and headed to Tunisia.
+After Pietro Badoglio publicly announced the Italian armistice with the Allies on 8 September 1943, the Italian fleet had left La Spezia and headed to Tunisia.
 To prevent the ships from falling into Allied hands, six Do 217K-2s from III.
 Gruppe of KG 100 (III/KG 100) took off, each carrying a single Fritz X. The Italian battleship Roma, flagship of the Italian fleet, received two hits and one near miss, and sank after her magazines exploded.
 1,393 men, including Admiral Carlo Bergamini, died.
 Her sister ship, Italia, was also seriously damaged but reached Tunisia.